tomasbjerre/violations-maven-plugin/README.md

 # Violations Maven Plugin
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/se.bjurr.violations/violations-maven-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/se.bjurr.violations/violations-maven-plugin)

 This is a Maven plugin for [Violations Lib](https://github.com/tomasbjerre/violations-lib).
-There is also a [Gradle plugin](https://github.com/tomasbjerre/violations-gradle-plugin) for this.
+There is also a [Gradle plugin](https://github.com/tomasbjerre/violations-gradle-plugin) and a [command line tool](https://www.npmjs.com/package/violations-command-line).

 It can parse results from static code analysis and:

  * Report violations in the build log.
  * Optionally fail the build depending on violations found.

-You can also do this with a [command line tool](https://www.npmjs.com/package/violations-command-line).

 A snippet of the output may look like this:
 ```